TheTypeSet/recipes/soups/ukrainian-borscht.md

   * Replace the pork with a pork alternative, and don't add until at least step 7
   * Replace Better Than Bouillon Chicken Base with Vegetarian No Chicken Base
 - Better Than Bouillon can be replaced with 5 cubes chicken bouillon
-- Don't like spicy food?
-  * Use less or remove cayenne and chili powder
-- Sensitive to salt?
-  * Use 0.5 tsp of salt and 3 tsp of Bouillon
-- Don't like the fatty bits floating in the broth after step 3?
-  * Remove it with a strainer ladle
 - Don't like sour cream?
   * You should try it with it first before excluding it
 - Allergic to an ingredient?